 $8,933,513 / $359,635,842

 Congratulations to Frozen on its big win at the Annie Awards this past weekend!
 Well, actually, I didn’t bring up the Annie Awards to congratulate Frozen.
-It was more to scream furiously from the rooftops about how “GRAVITY FALLS WAS F*CKING ROBBED!!” and how I won’t let such injustices stand, because my opinion matters.
+It was more to scream furiously from the rooftops about how “GRAVITY FALLS WAS F*CKING ROBBED!!” and that I won’t let such injustices stand, because my opinion matters.

 3] That Awkward Moment